Durgaprasad-Akurathi/Dugaprasad/README.md

 - 👋 Hi, I’m @Dugaprasad
 - 👀 I’m interested in engineering
-- 🌱 I’m currently pursuing my engineering at LOVELY PROFESSIONAL UNIVERSITY
+- 🌱 I’m currently pursuing my ENGINERING at LOVELY PROFESSIONAL UNIVERSITY
-- I am always learning new things and i am looking for the challanges and take risks and find solutions in that situation in another way.
+- I am always learning new things and i am looking for the challanges and take risks and find solutions in that situation in another
-- Dont judge a BOOK by its cover.
 - >> Hardwork >> Dedication >> Self Confidance >> SUCCESS

 <!---